oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 </script>
 ```

-This page is similar to the Home page but it includes information welcoming the user by name after they've logged in with Okta.
+This page is similar to the Home page but includes information welcoming the user by name after they've logged in with Okta.

 ## Test your application